 Social proof works by understanding and utilising the basic human instinct to follow the actions of others when one is unsure of what choices to make.
-Through social proof the aim is to build trust and credibility in ones brand, product or service and thus potentially increase purchases made online.
-From a marketing perspective, it means that if everyone loves and buys one product or service, others are likely to jump on the bandwagon and purchase the same product or service.
+Through social proof the aim is to build trust and credibility in one’s brand, product or service and thus potentially increase purchases made online.
+From a marketing perspective, it means that if everyone loves and buys one product or service, others are likely to join the cause and purchase the same product or service.

 Why does social proof work so well for eCommerce marketing?